calcluth/folketslexikontoanki/README.md

 ** WARNING: This is in development **

 This is a BETA of a plugin to import saved Google translate data to Anki.
+First make a backup of your deck before using this add-on!!

 Instructions: